Your tax-deductible financial contribution supports our mission: to nurture love of God and love of neighbor in the world.

 Other Ways to Give

-There are other ways to support our mission that may provide tax advantages; talk with your financial advisor to see if one of the options below is right for you.
+There are a variety of ways you can financially support the mission of Cleveland Park Congregational UCC, and many provide tax advantages.
+Please talk with your financial advisor to see if one of the following options is right for you.

-Donate appreciated stock or real estate.
-You avoid capital gains taxes and generally may take a tax deduction for the full fair market value.
-The church’s 501 C tax exemption allows it to sell the stock or real estate without paying the tax, either, so more of your donation goes to supporting our mission.
+You will avoid paying capital gains taxes and can typically take a tax deduction for the full fair market value.
+Our 501 C tax exemption allows us to sell the stock or real estate without paying taxes, so more of your donation goes to supporting our mission.

-Make a qualified charitable distribution (QCD) from your IRA.
-A QCD is a direct transfer of funds from your IRA custodian, payable to a qualified charity.
-In addition to the benefits of giving to charity, a QCD excludes the amount donated from taxable income, which is unlike regular withdrawals from an IRA.
+A Qualified Charitable Distribution (QCD) is a direct transfer of funds from your IRA custodian, payable to a qualified charity.
+Unlike regular IRA withdrawals, those done through a QCD are excluded from your taxable income.
 Additionally, QCDs can be counted toward satisfying your required minimum distributions (RMDs) for the year, as long as certain rules are met.

-Make a bequest in your will.
-Your bequest could be for a specific amount, a percentage of your estate, or for the residuary, after other expenses and beneficiaries are covered.
+Your bequest can be for a specific amount, a percentage of your estate, or for the residuary after other expenses and beneficiaries are covered.

-Make Cleveland Park Church a beneficiary of your life insurance policy.
-By designating the church as the beneficiary of a life insurance policy, the church will receive the coverage amount upon the death of the insured.
-Because the church is the named beneficiary, premium payments are effectively a donation and are likely to be tax deductible.
+If CPC-UCC is designated as a beneficiary of a life insurance policy, we will receive the coverage amount upon the death of the insured.
+With the church as the named beneficiary, premium payments are effectively a donation and are likely to be tax deductible.

-Donate to Cleveland Park Church using a Donor Advised Fund.
-A donor advised fund is like a charitable investment account, for the sole purpose of supporting charitable organizations you care about.
-When you contribute cash, securities or other assets to a donor advised fund at a public charity (e.g., managed by Fidelity, Schwab, or another brokerage), you are generally eligible to take an immediate tax deduction.
-Then those funds can be invested for tax free growth and you can recommend grants to virtually any IRS qualified public charity.
+A donor advised fund is like an investment account (e.g., managed by Fidelity, Schwab, or another brokerage), for the sole purpose of supporting charitable organizations you care about.
+When you contribute cash, securities, or other assets to the fund, you are generally eligible to take an immediate tax deduction.
+Those funds can then be invested for tax free growth and you can recommend grants to CPC-UCC or virtually any other IRS qualified public charity.